glitchdotcom/friendly-words/CONTRIBUTING.md

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-Do you want to suggest an improvement or new word?
+Do you want to suggest an improvement or new words?
 ----------------
+- Read and understand *The Words* section in [readme.md]